InformaticsMatters/squonk2-python-client/docs/examples.rst

 CalcRDKitProps
 **************
+An example that illustrates how to use the client to run a job that Illustrates how to: -

+- Upload a file
+- Run a simple job (with options) using that file
+- Wait for the job to complete
+- Download the results and, finally...
+- Cleanup (delete) the job instance

+It uploads a ``.smi`` file, a text file containing lines of tab-separated **SMILES** and a **Compound ID** strings.
+The one used here can be found in the examples directory of this repository.

-An example that illustrates how to use the client to run a job that calculates molecular properties using RDKit.
-This use the **rdkit-molprops** Job, which is typically available on a DM server.
+This example calculates molecular properties using RDKit and uses the **rdkit-molprops** Job, which is typically available on a DM server.

 Read the `rdkit-molprops`_ documentation in our **Virtual Screening** collection for further details.